noiseprotocol/noise_spec/noise.md

 **`SymmetricHandshakeState`** object which extends a `CipherState` with an `h` variable.
-A `SymmetricHandshakeState` also supports initializing `k` with an optional **pre-shared key**, and initializing `h` with a **handshake name** to reduce the risk from accidental key reuse.
+A `SymmetricHandshakeState` also supports initializing `k` with an optional **pre-shared key**, and initializing `h` with a **handshake name** to reduce risks from key reuse.
 It also supports "splitting" into two `CipherState` objects which are used for transport messages once the handshake is complete.